-I seem to be on an Indian cooking spree at the moment.
-In fact yesterday, I was craving a HEAT hit.
-I had made some Garam Masala and the house was smelling of wonderful spices.
+Yesterday I had made some Garam Masala and the house was full of wonderful aromas.
 As I worked at my desk I became hungrier and hungrier.
 What to do?
 I needed something wonderfully spicy.

-Ah, after peeking in the fridge to see what was left after a hectic week, the solution was a wonderful, spicy rasam.
-It sure hit the spot.
+After peeking in the fridge to see what was left after a hectic week, the solution was a wonderful, spicy tomato rasam.

-It took me a long time to understand Rasam when I was learning about India and Indian cooking.
-For a long time I got Rasam and Sambar confused.
-One of the easiest way to describe it is that Rasam is a very thin, sometimes watery, spiced dish where lentils are used for flavour but are not obvious.
+One of the easiest way to describe Rasam is that it is a very thin, sometimes watery, spiced dish where lentils are used for flavour but are not obvious.
 Rasam is often confused with Sambar.
 Sambar is a thicker dish based on lentils.
 Traditionally both dishes are spiced differently.
 You can read more about the difference between Sambar and Rasam here.

-In India, traditionally all of your meal, including deserts, are served together on the one plate – a tali or metal plate divided into sections, or a banana leaf.
+In India, traditionally all of your meal, including deserts, are served together on the one plate – a tali or metal plate which might be divided into sections, or a banana leaf.
 Rasam may be served in a small metal cup along with the meal.
-Its purpose is to moisten the other curries and rice, as needed, or to drink as a soup or spicy appetiser.
+Its purpose is to moisten the other curries and rice, as needed, or to consume as a soupy broth or spicy appetiser.